Improving multiple-try Metropolis with local balancing: Performance during the convergence phase

-Given that we are interested by high-dimensional regimes, we take the analysis one step further by considering scenarios where $d \rightarrow \infty$, with $\bx$ and $\sigma$ functions of $d$.
-Such an analysis allows a more precise characterization of the relation between $d$ and the location of $\bx$ in the tails in the situations where there are convergence issues with the GB ideal scheme and MTM.
+The result provided in \autoref{sec:proofs_upper_bound_acc} essentially states that $\lim_{\|\bx\| \rightarrow \infty} \E_{\bx}[\alpha_{\text{ideal}}(\bx, \bY)] = 0$, for any $\sigma$ and $d$, when $U := - \log \pi$ is strongly convex and $L$-smooth.
+While being interesting, it does not provide an explicit upper bound on the conditional expected acceptance probability as in \eqref{eqn:bound_acc_prob_glo} and does not allow for a precise characterization in high-dimensional regimes where $d \rightarrow \infty$.
+Given that we are interested in such regimes, we study the implications of \eqref{eqn:bound_acc_prob_glo} when $d \rightarrow \infty$, with $\bx$ and $\sigma$ functions of $d$.
+Such a study allows to characterize the relation between $d$ and the location of $\bx$ in the tails in the situations where there are convergence issues with the GB ideal scheme and MTM.
 We highlight a dependence on $d$ of $\bx, \bY, \pi$ and $\sigma$ by denoting these for the rest of the section by $\bx_d, \bY_d, \pi_d$ and $\sigma_d$.
 For the analysis, we consider that $\sigma_d^2 = \ell^2 / d$ and $\|\bx_d\| = d^\kappa$ with $\kappa$ a positive constant; setting $\sigma_d^2 = \ell^2 / d$ will be seen to be an effective way of scaling $\sigma$ with $d$.
-With these choices, the conclusion is the following: \emph{the expected acceptance probability of the GB ideal scheme \eqref{eqn:bound_acc_prob_glo} converges to 0 when $\kappa > 1/2$, implying that it is sufficient for $\|\bx_d\|$ to grow with $d$ at any rate faster than $\sqrt{d}$ to lead to near-zero acceptance probabilities.} We highlight that, with a target distribution such as that defined in \eqref{eqn:target_product}, $\|\bx_d\| = d^\kappa$ with $\kappa$ around $0.5$ is not even far in the tails of the density as $\|\bX_d\|^2$ has a chi-squared distribution with a mean of $d$ and a standard-deviation of $\sqrt{2 d}$.
+With these choices, the conclusion is the following: \emph{the conditional expected acceptance probability of the GB ideal scheme \eqref{eqn:bound_acc_prob_glo} converges to 0 when $\kappa > 1/2$, implying that it is sufficient for $\|\bx_d\|$ to grow with $d$ at any rate faster than $\sqrt{d}$ to lead to near-zero acceptance probabilities.} We highlight that, with a target distribution such as that defined in \eqref{eqn:target_product}, $\|\bx_d\| = d^\kappa$ with $\kappa$ around $0.5$ is not even far in the tails of the density as $\|\bX_d\|^2$ has a chi-squared distribution with a mean of $d$ and a standard-deviation of $\sqrt{2 d}$.
 This implies that even a random initialization of GB MTM using a distribution slightly different from the target may lead to issues of convergence to the target distribution as the algorithm progresses.